codePrincess/funkyMock/README.md

 > **Reuse your JSONs**
 > When you already have a finished API definition up and running in Swagger with JSON examples attached to it, you can use exactly those JSON files for your mock server.

+There is a full blown how-to available for you on [how to get started with Azure CLI and ARM deployment with Azure Functions](http://iamcodeprincess.tumblr.com/post/152248954131/your-daily-business-quote), if this walkthrough might be a bit too short

 Nice one!

 So have fun and share your feedback with me :)